nilomr/bioacoustics-practical/README.md

 ```
 Otherwise, click on the green 'code' button at the top of this page, then 'download zip'.
 This will download a zipped folder, which you can then extract into a suitable location in your computer (e.g., user/biology/practicals).

-Open [this website](https://nilomr.github.io/bioacoustics-practical) and follow the instructions.
+Then open [this website](https://nilomr.github.io/bioacoustics-practical) and follow the instructions.
+Please make sure to complete the [prerequisites](https://nilomr.github.io/bioacoustics-practical/#prerequisites) section before the day of the practical and report any issues you encounter.

 ***
-Nilo M. Recalde | 2021
+Nilo M. Recalde | 2021-present